openshift/enhancements/enhancements/microshift/kubernetes-for-device-edge.md

    so that it works with MicroShift and all other topologies of OpenShift in a consistent way.
-2. As an application deployer, I can package MicroShift, the applications, and any other platform components into an image that is pre-installed on many devices by the manufacturer.
+2. As an application deployer, I can package MicroShift, the applications, and any other platform components into a "system image" that is written onto many devices by the manufacturer.
-3. As an application deployer, I can package MicroShift, the applications, and any other platform components into an image that I install myself.
+3. As an application deployer, I can package MicroShift, the applications, and any other platform components into a "system image" that I install myself.
-4. As an device administrator, I can release an updated image over the network to upgrade devices already in the field using minimal network bandwidth.
+4. As a device administrator, I can release an updated system image over the network to upgrade devices already in the field using minimal network bandwidth.
-5. As an device administrator, I can rely on the system to rollback to a good state if an upgrade fails.
+5. As a device administrator, I can specify application-specific logic with which the device will verify a successful upgrade and roll back the upgrade automatically if verification fails.
-6. As an device administrator, I have control over the operating system running under MicroShift.
+6. As a device administrator, I have control over the operating system running under MicroShift.

 ### Goals